curlybracketshq/giovanni.curlybrackets.it/adventure-jam/_posts/2015-04-11-choosing-a-good-name-for-your-projects.markdown

 most of the time you can do a lot better just giving it a little bit more thought.

+For our [AdventureJam project]({% post_url 2015-04-05-it-s-adventure-jam-time
-For our AdventureJam project we started with the code name *The daily routine*, but after some time we decided to call the game *Routine*.
+%}) we started with the code name *The daily routine*, but after some time we decided to call the game *Routine*.
 In this case I think we've been lucky to have found a good name from the beginning of the project.

-The game we're working on is a text adventure that tries to better understand the pros and cons of our daily routine.
+The game we're working on is a text adventure that is also a reflection on pros and cons of our daily routine.

 What is the subtle difference between a life spent repeating the same actions day after day and a life you can consider truly lived?

-I'm happy to begin to tackle this broad topic with a little game, and hopefully it will help me and my team comprehend how almost every aspect of our existence has its own meaning, even when they become part of our routine.
+How does almost every aspect of our existence have its own meaning, even when they become part of our routine?